influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/config-data-nodes.md

 ```
 #### `security-level = ""`

-The collectd security level can be "" or "none", "sign", or "encrypt".
+The collectd security level can be "" (or "none"), "sign", or "encrypt".

 #### `auth-file = ""`